cyamauch/NoctSalamanderGrandPiano/src/README.txt

 were applied to the WAV files.
 This allows easy conversion to any soundbank format and incorporation into software such as plug-ins.

 Naturally, we referenced the tones of several concert grand pianos.
-The reason why large grand pianos have beautiful tones is because they have fewer high- frequency overtones.
-This is a natural result of physics, and the digital processing was based on applying LPF to each of the notes as follows:
+The beautiful tone of a large grand piano is due to the steep decrease in overtones from the bass to the treble.
+Since this is a natural consequence of physics, if we have good sampling data from a non-large grand piano, we can obtain a sound very close to that of a large grand piano by adjusting its frequency components.
+In this project, digital processing was used to adjust the amount of overtones by pitch and velocity as follows:

-- Applied 4 filtering:
-  frequency*0.5, frequency*4, frequency*12 and frequency*26.
+- Applied 4 filtering from the bass to the treble: frequency*0.5, frequency*4, frequency*12 and frequency*26.
   (See gain0_factor.txt, gain1_factor.txt, gain2_factor.txt, gain3_factor.txt)